Cerus (NASDAQ:CERS) Shares Gap Up to $5.68

 Cerus Co.
-(NASDAQ:CERS) shares gapped up prior to trading on Friday .
+(NASDAQ:CERS) shares gapped up before the market opened on Friday .
 The stock had previously closed at $5.68, but opened at $6.01.
-Cerus shares last traded at $5.80, with a volume of 12,057 shares trading hands.
+Cerus shares last traded at $5.80, with a volume of 12,057 shares traded.

-Separately, Zacks Investment Research cut Cerus from a “hold” rating to a “sell” rating in a report on Friday, February 19th.
+Separately, Zacks Investment Research cut Cerus from a “hold” rating to a “sell” rating in a research note on Friday, February 19th.

 Cerus (NASDAQ:CERS) last released its quarterly earnings results on Thursday, February 25th.
-The biotechnology company reported ($0.09) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.08) by ($0.01).
-The company had revenue of $28.20 million during the quarter, compared to analyst estimates of $28.20 million.
+The biotechnology company reported ($0.09) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.08) by ($0.01).
 Cerus had a negative return on equity of 63.47% and a negative net margin of 73.72%.
-As a group, research analysts forecast that Cerus Co. will post -0.37 EPS for the current fiscal year.
+The business had revenue of $28.20 million during the quarter, compared to analyst estimates of $28.20 million.
+As a group, equities research analysts expect that Cerus Co. will post -0.37 earnings per share for the current fiscal year.

-In other Cerus news, CEO William Mariner Greenman sold 156,407 shares of the business’s stock in a transaction dated Monday, March 15th.
-The stock was sold at an average price of $6.38, for a total transaction of $997,876.66.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, insider Laurence M. Corash sold 23,775 shares of the business’s stock in a transaction dated Monday, March 15th.
-The stock was sold at an average price of $6.38, for a total value of $151,684.50.
-Following the transaction, the insider now owns 1,913,391 shares in the company, valued at approximately $12,207,434.58.
+In other Cerus news, insider Chrystal Menard sold 8,125 shares of the company’s stock in a transaction that occurred on Monday, February 8th.
+The stock was sold at an average price of $8.00, for a total transaction of $65,000.00.
+Following the sale, the insider now owns 52,752 shares in the company, valued at $422,016.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, SVP Carol Moore sold 29,331 shares of the company’s stock in a transaction that occurred on Monday, March 15th.
+The shares were sold at an average price of $6.38, for a total value of $187,131.78.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 254,787 shares of company stock worth $1,638,704.
-6.49% of the stock is currently owned by insiders.
+In the last quarter, insiders sold 254,787 shares of company stock worth $1,638,704.
+Insiders own 6.49% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in CERS.
-Sumitomo Mitsui Trust Holdings Inc. lifted its stake in shares of Cerus by 14.8% in the fourth quarter.
-Sumitomo Mitsui Trust Holdings Inc. now owns 11,103,210 shares of the biotechnology company’s stock worth $76,834,000 after acquiring an additional 1,434,508 shares in the last quarter.
-Nikko Asset Management Americas Inc. raised its stake in Cerus by 14.5% during the fourth quarter.
-Nikko Asset Management Americas Inc. now owns 11,103,210 shares of the biotechnology company’s stock valued at $76,834,000 after buying an additional 1,402,054 shares in the last quarter.
-Norges Bank acquired a new stake in Cerus during the fourth quarter valued at approximately $8,674,000.
-Bamco Inc. NY raised its stake in Cerus by 32.7% during the fourth quarter.
-Bamco Inc. NY now owns 2,029,967 shares of the biotechnology company’s stock valued at $14,047,000 after buying an additional 500,000 shares in the last quarter.
-Finally, Morgan Stanley raised its stake in Cerus by 41.7% during the fourth quarter.
-Morgan Stanley now owns 1,376,114 shares of the biotechnology company’s stock valued at $9,522,000 after buying an additional 404,686 shares in the last quarter.
-Institutional investors and hedge funds own 82.06% of the company’s stock.
+Several large investors have recently bought and sold shares of the company.
+Amundi Pioneer Asset Management Inc. bought a new position in Cerus in the 1st quarter worth approximately $175,000.
+Raymond James Financial Services Advisors Inc. boosted its stake in Cerus by 3.9% during the 3rd quarter.
+Raymond James Financial Services Advisors Inc. now owns 47,931 shares of the biotechnology company’s stock valued at $300,000 after purchasing an additional 1,812 shares in the last quarter.
+California Public Employees Retirement System boosted its stake in shares of Cerus by 13.3% during the 3rd quarter.
+California Public Employees Retirement System now owns 371,642 shares of the biotechnology company’s stock worth $2,326,000 after acquiring an additional 43,742 shares in the last quarter.
+Sei Investments Co. grew its holdings in shares of Cerus by 167.5% in the 3rd quarter.
+Sei Investments Co. now owns 211,719 shares of the biotechnology company’s stock worth $1,327,000 after acquiring an additional 132,570 shares during the last quarter.
+Finally, Swiss National Bank raised its position in shares of Cerus by 2.4% during the third quarter.
+Swiss National Bank now owns 371,700 shares of the biotechnology company’s stock worth $2,327,000 after purchasing an additional 8,800 shares during the period.
+82.06% of the stock is owned by institutional investors.

 Cerus Company Profile (NASDAQ:CERS)